Ragui/Photo-Gallery/README.md

 # Photo-Gallery-
-A website that helps the user create galleries, add photos to a gallery, and find (search) any gallery, photo, or artist by the name or ID.
+This is a website that helps users create galleries, add photos to a gallery, and find (search) any gallery, photo, or artist by name or ID.
+The web page is implemented using JSP and it runs on Apache Tomcat server.
+The data is managed using MySQL.